shaneiadt/JavaScript-Algorithms/README.md

-# FCC-JavaScript
+# JavaScript Algorithms
-Free Code Camp JavaScript Challenges
+JS Algorithms...not much more to say.